kazvee/scheduler/README.md

 ## Bonus Features (Project Stretch Goals)

-The app has been deployed [HERE](https://student-interview-scheduler.netlify.app/) using:
+The app was previously deployed using:
 - [Railway](https://railway.app/) for the backend
 - [CircleCI](https://circleci.com/) for CI/CD management
 - [Netlify](https://www.netlify.com/) for frontend hosting